joshua19881228/beautiful-jekyll/_posts/Life_Discovery/Little_Things/2017-03-06-Little-Things.md

 ---
 title: "Little Things [20170306]"
-category: ["Little Things", "Life Discovery"]
+category: "Life Discovery"
+tag: "Little Things"
 ---

 We can see the vague image of Orion right below the Moon and Alhena top left, Aldebaran top right, Sirius left bottom.
 I've not been looking at the stars for a long time!
 I can not even remember when was the last time I do that.